unknowncoderx/Project-A1/index.md

 ## Welcome to Project-A1

-For more details Pleasr visit our site(https://unknowncoderx.github.io/Project-A1/site/).
+For more details Please visit our site(https://unknowncoderx.github.io/Project-A1/site/).

 # Thank you!!!